Seems like the older I get the

 We traveled to South Alabama both times, wanting to give support and comfort as our family grieved the loss of loved ones together.

+Now months later, we are about to witness another changing season.
 Soon the flowers of summer will fade and fall as the heat of summer gives way to shorter

 I don’t feel ready for another winter.
 Seems like we just got through the last one.

 and reflect on the faithfulness of God during the changing seasons of our lives.

 Even the season of death and sorrow cannot take away the hope of seeing our

-Our lives are like a fading flower, but we believe we will bloom
+Our lives may seem like fading flowers on this earth, but we believe we will bloom